 Special programs and fun events are organized throughout each semester to help IEP students connect with other students, the CSU campus and community, and enjoy the beautiful Rocky Mountains.
 You will love this PLACE!

 Semester-Long Program Info

 Semester-long IEP sessions are structured by level (1, 2, or 3) and scheduled on semester basis following the CSU academic calendar.
 Students can start their IEP program at any semester.
 The upcoming session dates are:

 The IEP is very affordable and the application is free and easy.
-If you are interested in becoming an IEP student, please fill out the form below and a member of our team will follow up.
+Here is a breakdown of costs per year:

 * This includes all tuition and fees for fully enrolled IEP students.

 ** Refer to this page for a more detailed breakdown of costs.

 The application for our Intensive English Program is free and easy.
 To get started, please follow these steps: